What are the real wardrobe staples for women over 50—the pieces that actually get worn, not just pinned?

 How to Choose Your Wildcard

-Mine was a trench coat with an unexpected lining—not camel, not black, but something that made me smile when I put it on.
-Or I fell in love with this snakeprint cropped jacket.
+Mine was a trench coat with an unexpected lining—not camel, not black, but plaid that made me smile when I put it on.
+And I fell in love with this snakeprint cropped jacket the moment I slipped it on.
 It didn’t “go with everything,” and that was the point.
 It went with a favorite color scheme I actually wore, and it made those outfits feel intentional.
 What to Wear With a Leather Jacket Over 50

 Beth’s Style Tip: Your wildcard should make you feel something.
 Fashion is fun, ladies.
 The goal isn’t always to be taller or thinner or look expensive.
 Sometimes you need clothes to put a little pep in your step.